jamesdhead/nextcloud-snap-wiki/How-to-manage-your-snaps.md

-# Via the user interface
+# Via the web interface

 The Nextcloud Box comes with a built-in Snap manager which allows users to add and remove Snaps.
 We will integrate this interface with Nextcloud in the future but for now, you can access it by going to: